Laxmi08-art/Pizza_sales--sql/README.md

-# 🍕 Pizza Sales Analysis Dashboard
+# 🍕 Pizza Sales Analysis

-This project analyzes pizza sales data to uncover key business insights.
-It includes a clean, interactive Excel dashboard that highlights sales trends, best-performing products, and customer behavior patterns.
+This project analyzes pizza sales data to uncover key business insights, that highlights sales trends, best-performing products, and customer behavior patterns.

 ## 📊 Project Overview

-The main goal of this project is to analyze pizza sales data and present insights in a dashboard that can help business stakeholders make data-driven decisions.
+The main goal of this project is to analyze pizza sales data and present insights that can help business stakeholders make data-driven decisions.
 This includes:

 - Tracking total sales and order volume
 - Identifying top-selling pizzas